JuliaCollections/AbstractTrees.jl/README.md

 - `treemap` maps each node of a tree to obtain a new tree.
 - `treemap!` maps each node of a tree in place.

+# Traits

+- `AbstractTrees.nodetype(tree)` can be defined to make iteration inferrable.
+- `AbstractTrees.ParentLinks` can be defined to return `AbstractTrees.StoredParents()`
+  if a tree type stores explicit links to a parent; `AbstractTrees.SiblingLinks`, when set to `AbstractTrees.StoredSiblings()`, serves the same role for siblings.
+  See their docstrings for more information.

 # Breaking changes in v0.3

 - `getindex(::Any, ::ImplicitRootState)` is no longer defined; packages